Tim-Alpha/Database-Recovery-Project/README.md

 # Database Backup and Recovery System 🗄️💾

+# Note:
+Please create APIs and use them for intigration.
 ## Introduction 📖
 Our goal is to develop a **Database Backup and Recovery System** using PHP and the Symfony framework.
 This system will feature a web interface for users and an admin panel for administrators to manage user data and perform database backups and recoveries.